MoxyFoxy/Julia-Virtualized-CPU/README.md

 # Julia-Virtualized-CPU
-Julia Virtualized CPU, will possibly be used for a video game I'm making
+Julia Virtualized CPU, will possibly be used for a video game I'm making.
+This was made as a fun little side project to learn Julia, and is not meant to be a faithful recreation of Assembly or how a CPU truly works.
+While it is faithful to some portions, it's not meant to be a 100% perfect virtualization.
+There are many limitations that I may decide to change, depending on if I feel the want to come back to this project.

 # Infrastructure
 The CPU has four 16-bit registers, A (accumulator), B (open register), C (count register), and D (data register).
 There are also three 16-bit pointers, the RP (read pointer), WP (write pointer), and SP (stack pointer).
 There is currently only a single interrupt, the UOI, or User Input Overflow Interrupt, which defaults to going back to the first line of code for now, may change later.
 The CPU also has three flags: OF, OF2, and OF3, all open flags that can be set with the TOGGLE opcode.
 As for memory, the CPU has 5kb of memory, and a 1kb stack.
 Memory addresses can be read through the RP's respective opcode, or by using %[register], which causes the register to act like a pointer, and call its numeric value from the memory array.